-Original Voices is an artist development and inclusion initiative for independent documentary filmmakers presented by NBCU Academy in partnership with NBC News Studios.
+Original Voices, launched in 2020, was an artist development initiative for independent documentary filmmakers presented by NBCU Academy in partnership with NBC News Studios.
+The program ended in 2025.
+This page is an archive of the filmmakers and projects we supported.

-The Original Voices Accelerator is a national open call for US-based student filmmakers and film critics interested in documentary film, journalism, and inclusion in this new six-month fellowship.
+The Original Voices Accelerator was a national open call for US-based student filmmakers and film critics interested in documentary film, journalism, and inclusion in this new six-month fellowship.

 Learn more

-Original Voices Shorts is a national open call for archival and journalistically driven short documentaries highlighting social issues and identities.
+Original Voices Shorts was a national open call for archival and journalistically driven short documentaries highlighting social issues and identities.

 Learn more

-The Original Voices Fellowship is an invite-only grant and artist development program supporting US-based feature documentary filmmakers.
+The Original Voices Fellowship was an invite-only grant and artist development program supporting US-based feature documentary filmmakers.

 Learn more